MADE-Apps/MADE.NET/docs/articles/features/ui-controls-dropdownlist.md

 ## Customizing the DropDownList

-The control has many customization properties that are exposed to tailor the experience to your application.
+The control has many customization properties that are exposed to tailor the experience for your application.

 ### HeaderTemplate